nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/javascript-use-dom-break-points.md

 ![Break on Node Removal](../images/javascript-use-dom-break-points-break-on-node-removal.png)

-In order to demonstrate what that looks like, we're going to have to change our code base a little bit so that this node gets removed from the DOM when a certain is met.
-Let's just bring our code over here, and here's our render function.
+In order to demonstrate what that looks like, we're going to have to change our code base a little bit so that this node gets removed from the DOM when a certain condition is met.
+Let's just bring our code over here, and here's our `render` function.
 Here's our `image`.
 We've got our `br`, and then we have this `h2`.
 What we want to do is get rid of this `h2` or only show it conditionally.

 Let's just say something like this.
 Let's say `var h2String =` and we'll just put this here.
 We're going to say if `this.state.count >= 10`, `h2String = ''`, right?
 Then we're going to drop this right in here like so.